tesseral-labs/docs/fern/pages/sdks/serverside/go.md

 struct, which contains details about the current Session ID, User, and Organization.

-A future version of the Tesseral SDK will add support for API Keys-as-a-Service.
-In the future, `auth.AccessTokenClaims` may return an error if the request isn't from one of your Users, but instead from one of their API Keys.
+If the request if from an [API Key](/docs/features/managed-api-keys), then `auth.AccessTokenClaims` will return an `ErrNotAnAccessToken` error.

 We recommend that you mostly use `auth.OrganizationID(ctx)` in the vast majority of your code; that is almost always the correct piece of information for most